UCD Gamelan Orchestra

 The UCD Gamelan Orchestra was originally built in the city of Surakarta in Central Java by Pak Mulyono in 2002.
 It became the first ever regular gamelan ensemble in Dublin City when the instruments were officially played by the group in their new home in UCD's Newman Building on 3rd October 2012.
 Since then, the instruments have been played at festivals, universities and venues across Dublin, for such special guests including the UCD Vice-President and the Indonesian Ambassador.

-Students joining of the UCD Gamelan Orchestra will be taught both traditional Javanese music and modern gamelan works and arrangements.
+New students joining the UCD Gamelan Orchestra will be taught both traditional Javanese music and modern gamelan works and arrangements.
 Students will learn to play different instruments within the ensemble, and they are encouraged to compose and perform their own compositions.
+No audition is required